-Viswasam Trailer To Be Released Today At 1:30 PM
+Viswasam Trailer: Ajith Kumar's Latest Is A Feast for The Mass Audience

 - Wilderness Of Rajaji National Park

 If you are a fan of the suave and supremely talented Ajith Kumar then gear up to rejoice as we have some wonderful news for you.
-In an exciting development, the makers of his eagerly-awaited Viswasam have confirmed that the trailer of the film will be released today (December 30, 2018) at 1:30 PM on the Sathya Jyothi YouTube channel.
-The trailer is likely to be a treat for the mass audience and should be a good New Year's gift for the 'Thala Army'.
+In an exciting development, the trailer of the star's eagerly-awaited Viswasam has been reeased and it is a feastor the mass audience.
+In it, Ajith can be seen in a 'desi' avatar that he carries off like a boss.
+He can also seen pulling of some action scenes with ease.

 Viswasam is touted to be a rural-entertainer and it marks the fourth collaboration between Ajith and Siva.
 It features the 'Ultimate Star' in two different looks and this is one of its biggest talking points.
 The buzz is that its entertainment quotient is going to be at the same level as Veeram.